A unified framework for imitation dynamics on higher-order networks: Introduction

 \section{Introduction}

-Cooperation, a pro-social behavior that benefits the collective at a personal cost, is a cornerstone of human societies \cite{nowak1992evolutionary, nowak2006five, ohtsuki2006Nature, allen2017evolutionary}.
-It underpins our capability to confront global challenges such as mitigating climate change, conserving natural resources, and protecting public health.
-Yet the evolution of cooperation is persistently threatened by the temptation to defect, as individuals can often exploit the benefits offered by others' cooperative acts without bearing the associated costs \cite{thewisdomofcrowds,szabo1998evolutionary,ifti2004effects}.
-Evolutionary game theory provides a powerful framework to study how cooperation emerges and persists in populations of self-interested individuals by explicitly modeling strategic interactions and selection \cite{nowak2004emergence, taylor2007evolution, tarnita2009strategy}.
-Within this framework, cooperation can be favored in network-structured populations, where individuals interact along social ties and update their strategies by imitating successful peers \cite{szabo2007evolutionary, allen2014games, allen2017evolutionary}.
-The underlying mechanism that facilitates cooperation in this setting is network reciprocity: local interactions allow cooperators to form clusters, which can protect them from exploitation by defectors and thereby sustain cooperation at the population level \cite{ohtsuki2006Nature,nowak1992evolutionary}.
-Importantly, the strength and even the direction of this effect can depend on the microscopic details of how individuals gather social information and translate it into behavioral updates, namely on the choice of update rule \cite{nowak2006five,wang2013interdependent,szolnoki2015conformity}.
+Cooperation, a prosocial behavior that benefits the collective at a personal cost, is a cornerstone of human societies\cite{nowak1992evolutionary, nowak2006five, ohtsuki2006Nature, allen2017evolutionary}.
+It underpins our capacity to confront global challenges such as mitigating climate change, conserving natural resources, and protecting public health.
+Yet the evolution of cooperation is persistently threatened by the temptation to defect, as individuals can exploit others' cooperation without bearing the associated costs\cite{szabo1998evolutionary,ifti2004effects}.
+Evolutionary game theory provides a powerful framework to study how cooperation emerges and persists in populations of self-interested individuals by explicitly modeling strategic interactions and selection\cite{nowak2004emergence, taylor2007evolution, tarnita2009strategy}.
+Within this framework, cooperation can be favored in network-structured populations, where individuals interact along social ties and update their strategies by imitating successful peers\cite{szabo2007evolutionary, allen2014games, allen2017evolutionary}.
+The underlying mechanism that facilitates cooperation is network reciprocity: local interactions allow cooperators to form clusters that shield them from exploitation by defectors and thereby sustain cooperation at the population level\cite{ohtsuki2006Nature,nowak1992evolutionary}.
+Importantly, both network structures and update rules, which specify how individuals gather social information and translate it into strategy revisions, shape the evolution of cooperation\cite{nowak2006five,wang2013interdependent,szolnoki2015conformity}.